Public invited to sturgeon release on Arrow Lakes near Revelstoke - Arrow Lakes News

-150 juvenile white sturgeon will be released into the Arrow Lakes as part of an annual release in a few weeks, and the public is invited to watch and take part.
+Some 150 juvenile white sturgeon will be released into the Arrow Lakes in a few weeks as part of an annual release the public is invited to watch and take part in.

-“The release provides an opportunity to learn more about these unique fish and give the endangered white sturgeon of the Columbia River a helping hand,” said the Fish & Wildlife Compensation Program (FWCP) in a press release.
+“The release provides an opportunity to learn more about these unique fish and give the endangered white sturgeon of the Columbia River a helping hand,” the Fish & Wildlife Compensation Program says in a press release.

 The event is organized by the FWCP alongside the Revelstoke Rod and Gun Club, BC Hydro, and the Freshwater Fisheries Society of BC.